pnwairfire/emitcalc/README.md

 ### Using emitcalc.calculator.EmissionsCalculator

-EmissionsCalculator is constructed with an emissions factor lookup object (or dictionary), and then passed the output of consume to calculate emissions.
+EmissionsCalculator is passed the output of consume to calculate emissions along with emission factor lookup objects (one for each set of consumption values).
 It produces emissions values for all possible combinations of fuel category, combustion phase, and chemical species.

 For example, assume you have the following (pruned) output from consume: